-Since our inception in 1958, Hearing Health Foundation has awarded nearly $30 million through more than 2,000 grants to hearing and balance research.
+Since our inception in 1958, Hearing Health Foundation has awarded more than 2,000 grants to hearing and balance research.
 This money has led to dramatic innovations that increase options for those living with hearing loss, as well as protecting those at risk.
 With the potential for hearing restoration through regeneration biology, the scope of Hearing Health Foundation-funded research has expanded enormously.

 Hearing Health Foundation supports research in the following areas for the 2016 cycle: